Violet Hill: Release

-Reception
+Critical reception

 "Violet Hill" was met with acclaim from music critics.
 In the Los Angeles Times review of the album, critic Todd Martens wrote: "The song's first guitar crush arrives after a lengthy ambient intro, and brings an electrifying jolt to the striking piano melody.
 Martin brings a booming confidence to his vocals that has been more evident in Coldplay's live shows than on record."
 Simon Vozick-Levinson from Entertainment Weekly wrote: "'Violet Hill' opens with a thin synth wash that's very Music for Airports, and proceeds from there to some droning, stabbing guitar textures that sound cooler than most any Coldplay tunes I can think of."
 Kristina Feliciano of Paste magazine wrote: "You know you're in for a different kind of Coldplay experience when Chris Martin ditches his anguished falsetto for a deep, doomy basso profundo, as he does on 'Violet Hill'".
 Mikael Wood of Spin magazine wrote: "'Violet Hill' pulls a similar fake-out, bludgeoning a delicate Eno-style soundscape with big Black Sabbath guitars."
 Darcie Stevens of the Austin Chronicle wrote: "While the band's fourth LP begins light and pretty, its power breaks late-album with Old West tangent 'Violet Hill'".
 The song appeared on Rolling Stones Hot List for May 2009, with the magazine calling it "a (relatively) hard-rocking attack on Fox News' America".

 After the song's release, "Violet Hill" was featured in the music video games Guitar Hero III: Legends of Rock, as downloadable content, and in Guitar Hero On Tour: Modern Hits.
-The single was covered by Pendulum, when they were guests in BBC Radio 1's Live Lounge.
-The song has been mixed by Michael Brauer, who also mixed Coldplay's debut album, Parachutes.
+The single was covered by Pendulum during BBC Radio 1's Live Lounge.
+It has been mixed by Michael Brauer, who also mixed Coldplay's debut album, Parachutes.
 It was also featured on an episode of the UK soap opera Hollyoaks.

-The official video for "Violet Hill" was nominated for Best UK Video as well as Best Special Effects for the 2008 MTV Video Music Awards.
-The track was also nominated for two Q awards in the categories of Best Track and Best Video; the song lost in both categories to Keane's "Spiralling" in Best Track and Vampire Weekend's "A-Punk" in Best Video, respectively.
+The official video for "Violet Hill" was nominated for Best UK Video and Best Special Effects at the 2008 MTV Video Music Awards.
+The track was also nominated for two Q Awards in Best Track and Best Video.
 The song was nominated for two Grammy Awards in the categories of Best Rock Song and Best Rock Performance by a Duo or Group.
+In 2010, "Violet Hill" was among the works featured on The Xfm Top 1000 Songs of All Time book.